anerv/GDS_exercises/README.md

-# :globe_with_meridians: Geospatial Data Science // Spring 2023 :globe_with_meridians
+# 🌐 Geospatial Data Science // Spring 2023 🌐

 ## Welcome to the exercise sessions for the course in geospatial data science